The school year is in full swing!

 Then, distill those remaining thoughts down into 3 to 5 that make your school REALLY remarkable.

-As for comment about expectations in the above paragraph, ask yourself this question: Would you enroll your children in a school that charged tuition if it wasn’t passionate about its faith identity, children performed at or below their grade level peers, and bullying was rampant?
+As for the expectations stated in the above paragraph, ask yourself this question: Would you enroll your children in a school that charged tuition if it wasn’t passionate about its faith identity, children performed at or below their grade level peers, and bullying was rampant?

 Therefore, concentrate on those things that set you apart from every other school in your area…things that nobody else does, or something that no other school has!